Abubakarsidiq01/Item7-Food-Truck/DEPLOYMENT.md

 1. A Render account (sign up at https://render.com)
 2. A GitHub repository with your code (or use Render's Git integration)
-3. Gmail App Password for email sending (if using email verification)

 ## Step 1: Prepare Your Repository